Managing Your Bass Pond in Winter

 In Texas, some landowners run aeration year-round, while others adjust runtime seasonally.
 The best schedule depends on your pond depth, vegetation, and fish load.

-4) Evaluate Habitat and Structure
+What Is 4) Evaluate Habitat and Structure?

 Winter is ideal for habitat projects because water levels are often lower and vegetation is reduced.
 Adding or improving habitat creates better bass recruitment and stronger forage survival.

-Habitat improvements that help bass ponds:
+Why Does Habitat improvements that help bass ponds: Matter?

 • Brush piles